Motorcycle Accident Statistics & Info

 Catastrophic injuries include:

 - Paraplegia or quadriplegia

 Our Albuquerque motorcycle accident lawyers have won more than $15 billion in verdicts and settlements for accident victims.
 Without an advocate fighting for you, a motorcycle crash could haunt you for the rest of your life.
 For us, it’s vital to get you the best medical care possible while holding at-fault parties accountable for everything you’ve lost.

 Call Our New Mexico Motorcycle Accident Attorneys Today

 If you have been injured while riding a motorcycle due to the negligence of others, recovery is possible.
-Contact Arnold & Itkin today to find out how our team may be able to help you recover lost wages, medical costs, and other damages caused by your accident.
+Contact Arnold & Itkin today to find out how our Albuquerque motorcycle accident lawyers may be able to help you recover lost wages, medical costs, and other damages caused by your accident.
 When you contact our firm, you are enlisting the help of a legal team that has won billions of dollars for clients.
 We understand how hard these times are and will seek to provide the service you deserve to make the process simple. .